Shivamgogawale/calculator-springboot/README.md

 # calculator-springboot
 > # 1.
 How to Run:
-    i]Take Clone of calculator-springboot repo or download directly.<br>
-    ii]Check class which have main() method.<br>
+    i]Take Clone of calculator-springboot repo or download directly. ii]Check class which have main() method.<br>
     iii]Run this class accordingly on IDE.<br>